azoff/truman/README.md

 TODO
 ----
-- Convert Unit Tests to use constants
-- Ensure Unit Tests and Load tests still work
+- Create a ResultData class instead of using a stdClass
 - Add a Notification that allows Desks to ignore/unignore bucks by context
-- Create a ResultData class instead of using a stdClass
 - What happens when a socket fails?
 - Autoscaling drawers?
 - Autoscaling desks?